Google ordered documents related to anti-union efforts in the NLRB case - ExBulletin

 Google ordered documents related to anti-union efforts in the NLRB case

-In his decision, Mr. Bogas falsely claimed that documents summoned as part of a former employee’s proceedings were subject to lawyer / client privileges or work product privileges, and “convinced” the company’s claims.
-He said he called it “powerless” and “overkill.” .. ”
+In his ruling, Google falsely claimed that documents summoned as part of a former employee’s proceedings were subject to lawyer / client privileges or work product privileges, and “convinced” the company’s claims.
+He said he called it “powerless” and “overkill.” .. “

 In a statement to CNN Business, Google spokesperson Jennifer Rodstrom said the company disagrees with the features of the document.